xvik/dropwizard-guicey/README.md

 * `extensions` manually register classes (for example, when auto scan disabled).
 Classes will be installed using configured installers.
 * `bundles` registers guicey bundles (see below)
 * `configureFromDropwizardBundles` enables registered dropwizard bundles lookup if they implement `GuiceyBundle` (false by default)
+* `bindConfigurationInterfaces` enables configuration class binding with direct interfaces.
+This is useful for HasSomeConfig interfaces convention.
+Without it, configuration will be bound to all classes in configuration hierarchy
+* `strictScopeControl` shortcut to install HK2DebugBundle, which checks extensions instantiation in correct context (may be useful for debug)
+* `printDiagnosticInfo` shortcut to install DiagnosticBundle, which prints **[diagnostic info](https://github.com/xvik/dropwizard-guicey/wiki/Diagnostic-info)**
 * `build` allows specifying guice injector stage (production, development).
 By default, PRODUCTION stage used.

+IMPORTANT: configured bundles, modules, installers and extensions are checked for duplicates using class type.
+Duplicate configurations will be simply ignored.
+For modules and bundles, which configured using instances, duplicates removes means that if two instances of the same type registered, then second instance will be ignored.

 #### Using custom injector factory